kollin-brandenburg/ICS_HCM/LabGuide300.md

 ### **1.3** ICS and HCM Connections

-**1.3** Now go back to the dashboard and go to the "Integrations".
-Click on “ICSHCM_Add Talent Profile” or search if it is not in view on the screen.
+**1.3** Now, return to the dashboard and click "Integrations".
+Click on “ICSHCM_Add Talent Profile” or search for it if it is not in view on the screen.

 ![](images/300/image103.png)

-If the integration is not activated then you will need to click on the slider to activate the integration.
+If the integration is not activated, click on the slider to activate the integration.
 Do not enable tracing or include payload.

 ![](images/300/image104.png)

-Since the integration is already created and imported we won’t be recreating integration.
-Let’s review the various steps in the ICS – HCM data load integration
+Since the integration is already created and imported, we will not be recreating it.
+Let’s review the various steps in the ICS – HCM data load integration.
 Please see the below image for the entire integration flow.
 The orchestration flow generally matches the logic flow described earlier.
-Details of each node are discussed in sequence in the following section.
+Details of each node are presented in sequence in the following section.

 ![](images/300/image105.png)
 ![](images/300/image106.png)